bormaxi8080/osint-timeline/DRAFT.md

 Awesome Legal Skills.
 A curated collection of the finest open-source agent skills for legal work, bringing together contributions from practicing lawyers, in-house counsel, academics, and legal technologists.
 Built on portable, open standards rather than proprietary agent formats, it aims to make AI accessible and practical for legal professionals: https://github.com/lawve-ai/awesome-legal-skills

 Google Docs MCP.
 The Ultimate Google Docs, Sheets, Drive, Gmail, & Google Calendar MCP Server.
 This MCP (primarily for use in Claude Desktop) gains full access to your google suite and lets claude do its thing: https://github.com/a-bonus/google-docs-mcp

+PDFtoChat.
+Chat with your PDFs in seconds.
+Powered by Together AI and Chroma: https://github.com/Nutlope/pdftochat

 Pythia.
 Interpreting Transformers Across Time and Scale.
 This repository is for EleutherAI's project _Pythia_ which combines interpretability analysis and scaling laws to understand how knowledge develops and evolves during training in autoregressive transformers: https://github.com/EleutherAI/pythia